sg893052/sonic-buildimage/manageability/mgmt-framework/Telemetry_Subscribe_RPC.md

 Hence the current design does not support wildcard paths for non-DB data.
 Future releases can enhance this based on how non-DB data access evolves in management framework.

+### 3.1.13 Get Subscribe Preferences API

+gNOI API details are present in [section 3.6.5](#365-gnoi-support).
+Translib will reuse app module's existing `translateSubscribe` functions to collect requested path's DB mappings and subscription preferences similar to TARGET_DEFINED subscription handling.
+Response data for each path (requested path and its subpaths) will be derived from the mapping information and streamed out one by one through the channel provided by the gNMI server.
+Response includes a `wildcard_supported` flag, which will be set to true for all db mapped paths.

 ## 3.2 DB Changes

 No DB schema change required.